 Managed by the Woodland Trust, the forest is part of Hainault Forest Country Park, which covers parts of Redbridge, Havering and Essex.

 The Royal Parks

 London’s eight Royal Parks cover 5,000 acres and are home to more than 170,000 trees.
-The pick of the bunch is Richmond Park, which contains 1,200 ancient trees, as well as herds of red and fallow deer.
+The pick of the bunch is Richmond Park, which contains 1,200 ancient trees, as well as herds of red deer and fallow deer.

 Walk through Greenwich Park and you can see Queen Elizabeth’s Oak.
 This historic tree stood for around 800 years before finally falling in 1991.
 It was a favoured picnic spot for Queen Elizabeth I and it’s said that her parents - King Henry VIII and Anne Boleyn - danced around the oak when they were courting.

 Credit: Sylwia Domaradzka / Alamy Stock Photo